 Long-term capital gains are currently subject to lower tax rates than the ordinary income rates applicable to short-term gains and other taxable income.
 Capital losses, whether short-term or long-term, are first used to offset any realized capital gains each tax year.
-If capital losses exceed capital gains, then up to $3,000 in losses may generally be used to offset ordinary income.
+If capital losses exceed capital gains, then up to $3,000 in losses ($1,500 if married filing separately) may generally be used to offset ordinary income.
 Any additional losses may carry forward to the next tax year.

 Edward Jones and other brokerage firms must report cost basis to the IRS when "covered" securities are sold.
 We use Form 1099-B to report to clients and the IRS sales proceeds and cost basis for sales of “covered” securities.

 “Covered” securities are those purchased after certain dates:

 “Noncovered” securities are those purchased before the applicable effective dates above.
 In addition, certain security types are specifically "noncovered" regardless of when purchased.
 These include collateralized mortgage obligations (CMOs), real estate mortgage investment conduits (REMICs), mortgage-backed securities, and short-term debt instruments with maturities of less than one year.